qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 ================

-The |mActionTextAnnotation| text annotation tools in the attribute toolbar provides the possibility to place formatted text in a balloon on the QGIS map canvas.
+The |mActionTextAnnotation| text annotation tools in the attribute t oolbar provides the possibility to place formatted text in a balloon on the QGIS map canvas.
 Use the text annotation tool and click into the map canvas.